daniellateixeira/Cockatoo_recognisers/README.md

 # Cockatoo_recognisers
 Call recognisers for nesting vocalisations in glossy black-cockatoos and red-tailed black-cockatoos, using monitoR package in R.

-This code is supplementary material prepared in support of the publication:
+This code is prepared in support of the publication:

-Teixeira, D., Linke, S., Hill, R., Maron, M. and van Rensburg, B. J. In Review.
+Teixeira, D., Linke, S., Hill, R., Maron, M., & van Rensburg, B. J. (2022).
 Fledge or fail: Nest monitoring of endangered black-cockatoos using bioacoustics and open-source call recognition.
+Ecological Informatics, 69, 101656. https://doi.org/https://doi.org/10.1016/j.ecoinf.2022.101656

-The recogniser templates will be made available upon publication of this manuscript.
+Please cite this publication if you access or use this code.

 Please contact daniella.teixeira@uqconnect.edu.au with any queries.